Setting up my JVC XP 731

 reloadCriticalModules

-File: /etc/acpi/sleep.sh
+File: /etc/acpi-demi/sleep.sh

 with the following /etc/acpi/utils.sh: